Forest management: Monitoring and planning

+Proportion of total forest area worldwide designated for various primary management objectives, 2025.

+Proportion of forest area with long-term management plans, by region, 2025.

 Foresters develop and implement forest management plans relying on mapped resources, inventories showing an area's topographical features as well as its distribution of trees (by species) and other plant covers.
 Plans also include landowner objectives, roads, culverts, proximity to human habitation, water features and hydrological conditions, and soil information.
 Forest management plans typically include recommended silvicultural treatments and a timetable for their implementation.
 Application of digital maps in Geographic Information systems (GIS) that extracts and integrates different information about forest terrains, soil type and tree covers, etc. using, e.g. laser scanning enhances forest management plans in modern systems.

 Forest management plans include recommendations to achieve the landowner's objectives and desired future conditions for the property subject to ecological, financial, logistical (e.g. access to resources), and other constraints.
 On some properties, plans focus on producing quality wood products for processing or sale.
 Hence, tree species, quantity, and form, all central to the value of harvested products quality and quantity, tend to be important components of silvicultural plans.

-Good management plans include consideration of future conditions of the stand after any recommended harvests treatments, including future treatments (particularly in intermediate stand treatments), and plans for natural or artificial regeneration after final harvests.
+Good management plans include consideration of future conditions of the stand after any recommended harvest treatments, including future treatments (particularly in intermediate stand treatments), and plans for natural or artificial regeneration after final harvests.

 The objectives of landowners and leaseholders influence plans for harvest and subsequent site treatment.
 In Britain, plans featuring "good forestry practice" must always consider the needs of other stakeholders such as nearby communities or rural residents living within or adjacent to woodland areas.
 Foresters consider tree felling and environmental legislation when developing plans.
 Plans instruct the sustainable harvesting and replacement of trees.
 They indicate whether road building or other forest engineering operations are required.

 Agriculture and forest leaders are also trying to understand how the climate change legislation will affect what they do.
 The information gathered will provide the data that will determine the role of agriculture and forestry in a new climate change regulatory system.

+In Sweden, where forest management is based on liberal governance principles, forest management plans primarily function as information tools that support decision-making by forest owners rather than as regulatory instruments.
+Studies have identified limitations in current planning systems, including outdated planning templates, a lack of harmonised data, and limited consideration of forest owners' objectives and broader ecological and social values.